EmptyJackson/hmjackson/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Human Resource Management
-- Mental Health and Productivity
+- Mental Health and Wellbeing
-- Performance Management Practices
+- Performance Management / Performativity
+- Critical Management
+- Productivity and Efficiency
+- Business Ethics
+- Identity and the 'self'
+- Social Psychology

 # Education to show in About widget
 education: